Rosemary Conley's stuffed turkey crown brings all the festive flavours without ruining your waistline.

 - 1tsp vegetable stock powder

-Top tip for Rosemary Conley's stuffed turkey crown:
+Top tips for making Rosemary Conley's stuffed turkey crown

-- Sitting the turkey on a head of celery adds flavour and also stops the joint from moving around during cooking.
+Sitting the turkey ahead of celery adds flavour and also stops the joint from moving around during cooking.

 You might also like...